davehasacat/airflow-stock-market-elt/README.md

 # Airflow Stock Market ELT Pipeline

-This repository contains a complete, production-grade ELT pipeline for ingesting stock market data from the Polygon API, storing it in a data warehouse, and visualizing it with an interactive Streamlit dashboard.
+This repository contains a complete, production-grade ELT pipeline for ingesting stock market data from the Polygon API, storing it in a data warehouse, and visualizing it with an interactive Plotly Dash dashboard.
 The pipeline is orchestrated using Apache Airflow and is designed to run locally using the Astro CLI.

 ## Table of Contents